MacGH23/BatteryScript_ABCDs/README.md

 Thanks to:<br>
 https://github.com/stcan/meanwell-can-control for first idea for this script<br>
 https://github.com/reserve85/HoymilesZeroExport where I take the code for the http meter request<br>
-https://github.com/fah/jk-bms for the jkbms script
+https://github.com/fah/jk-bms for the JKBMS interface<br>
+https://github.com/dreadnought/python-daly-bms for Daly BMS interface